NabihUzcategui/Flutter-Job-Finder-App/README.md

 A new Flutter project.

-UI desig by Julia Nasser (https://dribbble.com/julianasser)
+design by Julia Nasser (https://dribbble.com/julianasser)

 ## Getting Started